Cyprian831/Garlium/README.md

 If redownloading doesn't work, try to delete everything in your garlium directory except for your wallet.dat and install fresh

 ## I can only connect to one node
+Thanks to @Azlehria#2279 on discord for figuring this out!

 Press "win+R" and enter ` ``%APPDATA%\Garlium\certs`` `.
 Once in the certs folder  Rename every file to remove the ".temp" extension from the end of every file.